Please see below for information about the accommodation and welfare requirements for under-18s studying on a student visa

 Further information is available on the Department of Home Affairs website.

 If you are applying directly to the Department of Home Affairs, please complete the Under 18 Department of Home Affairs Welfare Declaration and submit it with your acceptance.
 In this instance, Trinity College does not issue a CAAW.

 The student’s parents/legal guardian can request that Trinity College provides a Confirmation of Appropriate Accommodation and Welfare (CAAW).
 The CAAW letter will nominate the dates that Trinity College will take responsibility for you.
-See the CAAW dates here.
+Trinity will use the accommodation booking dates to determine the start date of the CAAW.
+A CAAW can commence up to 14 days prior to the commencement of a program.
+See the CAAW dates guide here.